mrigank99/RecruiTech/README.md

 # RecruiTech
-An AI based job portal that aims to provide a hollistic job platform, both for recruiters and job seekers, which should enable them to make the recruitment process seamless and efficient
+An AI based job portal that aims to provide a hollistic job platform, both for recruiters and job seekers, which should enable them to make the recruitment process seamless and efficient.
+Refer to requirements.txt to install necessary dependencies.